talibkateeb/El-Salvador-Financial-Study/README.md

 ## Next Steps

-* Remittance App, to add functionalities like pull info from social media accounts, and currency conversion, and add a real time fiat to cryptocurrency conversion.
+* For the Crypto Remittance App, we want to add functionalities like pull info from social media accounts and from smart phone contacts, and add a real time fiat to cryptocurrency conversion.

 * Acquire more data for forecasting.